-Concurrent with the changes made to the compensation structure effective in 2015, the share ownership requirements for non-executive directors were modified to include the requirement that each director hold CN Securities with a value of at least the higher of: (i) C\$250,000 or (ii) 50% of the Minimum Shareholding Requirement, for a period of two years after the director leaves the Board.
+Concurrent with the changes made to the compensation structure effective in 2015, the share ownership requirements for non-executive directors

+Directors' ownership requirement for two years beyond board tenure aligns with longer-term stewardship. were modified to include the requirement that each director hold CN Securities with a value of at least the higher of: (i) C\$250,000 or (ii) 50% of the Minimum Shareholding Requirement, for a period of two years after the director leaves the Board.

-Approximately 78% of the total annual compensation of the non-executive directors for 2016 was in the form of CN Securities.
-The average value of CN Securities owned by non-executive directors is approximately C\$10.9 million (based on the February 27, 2017 closing price of the common shares of the Company on the TSX (C\$93.07), or the New York Stock Exchange ("NYSE") (U.S.\$71.03) for U.S. directors).
+Approximately 81% of the total annual compensation of the non-executive directors for

+2017 was in the form of CN Securities.
+The average value of CN Securities owned by non-executive directors is approximately C\$10.2 million (based on the February 26, 2018 closing price of the common shares of the Company on the TSX (C\$100.04), or the New York Stock Exchange ("NYSE") (U.S.\$78.97) for U.S. directors).